Vector35/Sidekick-public/docs/guide/suggestions.md

 - To clear a selection of suggestions, select each suggestion you want to clear (using `Cntrl + Click` or `Shift + Click` depending on the desired selection scope), right-click, and select `Clear`
 - To clear all suggestions for the current function, select `Clear and Suggest for: <current_function>` from the hamburger menu.
 (Note: If auto-suggestions are disabled, then Sidekick will not make suggestions after clearing suggestions for the current function.)

+## Rejecting Suggestions

+Suggestions returned by Sidekick in the suggestions tree can be rejected as follows:

+- To reject a selection of suggestions, select each suggestion you want to reject (using `Cntrl + Click` or `Shift + Click` depending on the desired selection scope), right-click, and select `Reject`

+!!! note

+    Rejecting a suggestion submits feedback to down-vote the suggestion.
+See [Feedback for Suggestions](./suggestions.md#feedback-for-suggestions) for more information.

 ## Auto-Suggestions

 Sidekick supports the ability to generate suggestions automatically when a user dwells at a given location for a period of time (configurable in Settings).
 When enabled, the user simply clicks on a location in a function, stays there for the configured time, and then Sidekick starts to generate suggestions for that function.
 After a user applies all of the suggestions for the current function, then Sidekick will generate another set of suggestions based on the updated function.
 This iterative process repeats until no more suggestions can be made.